-- 1. Systematically reviews, anticipates, and analyzes emerging financial and business trends and innovative strategies to continually improve all elements of the system. - 2.
-Aligns budgetary and financial information with student achievement, and school(s) and district effectiveness. - 3.
-Makes informed recommendations to the superintendent and board and decisions are based on evidence and multiple data sources. - 4.
+- 1. Systematically reviews, anticipates, and analyzes emerging professional learning trends and innovative strategies to continually improve all elements of the system. - 2.
+Maintains comprehensive and current information about professional learning and its relationship to student progress, academic achievement, and school(s) and district effectiveness. - 3.
+Makes informed recommendations to the superintendent and decisions based on evidence and multiple data sources. - 4.
 Engages families and communities on staff and student needs, successes, and challenges on a regular basis. - 5.
-Aligns district processes with state and national indicators of quality, compliance, and accountability. - 6.
+Aligns district processes with state and national indicators of quality, accreditation, and accountability. - 6.
 Demonstrates a responsibility to accountability by modeling and ensuring everyone is held accountable for student success.

-Needs Improvement Little or no evidence of innovation or continuous improvement Little or no evidence of student information guiding decision-making Little or no evidence of use of quality indicators to guide district planning or practice Developing Some evidence of continuous improvement and innovation Some student information is used to guide decision-making Some quality indicators/accreditation standards guide district planning and practice Effective Evidence of the use of some systematic review or emerging trends and innovation in continuous improvement process Information on student progress and achievement is used for planning and decision-making Alignment between district and state quality indicators for accreditation and accountability Highly Effective Strategic, comprehensive continuous improvement process incorporating emerging trends and innovation Comprehensive and current information on student progress and achievement is available and utilized in decision-making Clear PK-12 alignment between district/state/national indicators of quality, accreditation, and accountability Clear FK-12 anynment between district/state/national malcators of quality, accreditation, and accountability Comments on rating and/or evidence: Click here to enter text.
+☐ Needs Improvement Little or no evidence of innovation or continuous improvement Little or no evidence of student information guiding decision-making Little or no evidence of use of quality indicators to guide district planning or practice ☐ Developing Some evidence of continuous improvement and innovation Some student information is used to guide decision-making Some quality indicators/accreditation standards guide district planning and practice ☐ Effective Evidence of the use of some systematic review or emerging trends and innovation in continuous improvement process Information on student progress and achievement is used for planning and decision-making Alignment between district and state quality indicators for accreditation and accountability Highly Effective Strategic, comprehensive continuous improvement process incorporating emerging trends and innovation Comprehensive and current information on student progress and achievement is available and utilized in decision-making Clear PK-12 alignment between district/state/national indicators of quality, accreditation, and accountability Comments s on rating and/or evidence: Click here to enter text.
+0 ,

-The administrator ensures proper resources for student success through continuous improvement and leadership focused on evidence-based practices in teaching and learning.
+The administrator ensures student success through continuous improvement and leadership focused on evidence-based practices in teaching and learning.

-- 1. Ensures the allocation of resources to support a coherent system of curriculum, instruction, and assessment that aligns with the district's shared vision, strategic direction, and goals; and, that the result is culturally responsive and embodies high expectations. - 2.
-Communicates high expectations for student achievement that is accomplished by a data-informed approach that produces effective results. - 3.
-Ensures district/school curriculum and programs have the financial resources to provide learning experiences and opportunities that lead all students to success at the next level.
+- 1. Ensures the implementation of a coherent system of curriculum, instruction, and assessment through high quality professional learning that aligns with the district's shared vision, strategic direction, and goals; and that the result is culturally responsive and embodies high expectations. - 2.
+Professional learning is aligned with high expectations for student success that is accomplished by a data-informed approach that produces effective results. - 3.
+Ensures district and school curriculum and programs are supported by best practices in professional learning. - 4.
+Monitors, evaluates, and supports the implementation of evidence-based instructional practices.